What is a PSL-style face rating?

 Why people use apps like ChadMe

 Most people want three things: a clear number, a breakdown they can act on, and a way to track progress over time.
-A free PSL-style rating in the app hits that first pass quickly; deeper modes (roast, ascend, physique, etc.) layer on top if you want more.
+A REAL PSL-style rating in the app hits that first pass quickly; deeper modes (roast, ascend, physique, etc.) layer on top if you want more.

 How to use the score responsibly